| SHOCKER/NERVE FLIPPED MICROSWITCH MOD | |

 These instructions are written for the perspective of flipping the switch from the non-flipped to the flipped position. if your board comes with a flipped switch and you wish to flip it back to the opposite position (depending on your trigger), the soldering instructions are the same, just a different start and finish.

-To do this mod yourself, you will need the following items: soldering iron, either desoldering iron or desoldering braid, stock of 60/40 solder for electrical applications, small length of wire (about an inch will suffice, or you can use a paperclip, staple, or whatever else that conducts), soldering flux for electrical applications (recommended but not required, only needed if your solder doesn't include a rosin core).
+If you are handy with a soldering iron, you can flip the microswitch yourself (you must know how to desolder).
+I no longer offer this service, sorry.
+You will need the following items: soldering iron, either desoldering iron or desoldering braid, stock of 60/40 solder for electrical applications, small length of wire (about an inch will suffice, or you can use a paperclip, staple, or whatever else that conducts), soldering flux for electrical applications (recommended but not required, only needed if your solder doesn't include a rosin core).

 This is what the switch looks like pre-modification: